Karl Malone: Retirement

 After his season with the Lakers, Malone became a free agent.
-He had knee surgery during the summer of 2004, and personal problems with Lakers guard Kobe Bryant prompted Malone not to return for another season with the team.
+He had knee surgery during the summer of 2004, and personal problems with Lakers guard Kobe Bryant, who prompted Malone not to return for another season with the team.
 The New York Knicks sought to sign Malone for 2004–05.
 In early February 2005, prior to the 2005 NBA All-Star Game, Malone's agent speculated that Malone would sign with the San Antonio Spurs.
 Spurs head coach Gregg Popovich confirmed his team was interested in signing Malone, should he decide to play one more season.

 At a press conference on February 13, 2005, at the Delta Center, Malone officially announced his retirement from the NBA after 19 seasons.

 The Utah Jazz retired Malone's jersey number 32 on March 23, 2006, when the Jazz hosted the Washington Wizards.
 He was also honored with the unveiling of a bronze statue outside the EnergySolutions Arena next to teammate John Stockton, and the renaming of a portion of 100 South in Salt Lake City in his honor.
 The location where the statues stand is now the intersection of Stockton and Malone.